Monkeystation/photanol-com/src/pages/index.md

         compound.
       alt: Solution
     - image: /img/infographic-03.svg
-      text: The compounds get collected straight out of the installation.
+      text: The compounds are collected straight out of the installation of tubes.
         Upscaling production to serious feedstock volumes is as straightforward as laying more tubes.
       alt: Molecule
     - image: /img/infographic-04.svg
-      text: Photanol’s platform technology makes it possible to make virtually any carbon compound and as such has the power to transform industries to circular.
+      text: Photanol’s platform technology makes it possible to make virtually any carbon compound, with the power to transform many industries to circular.
       alt: Carbon compound
     - image: /img/infographic-05.svg